Effective May 2020

 We may use the information that you provide and the information we collect automatically about your use of the Leica Microsystems Sites to monitor user traffic patterns and preferences for site improvement, analytics and optimization.

-Under European data protection laws, Leica Microsystems must have a legal basis to process your Personal Data.
-The legal basis that applies in a particular instance will depend on the specific purpose, as described above, for which Leica Microsystems is processing your Personal Data:
+Consistent with applicable law, Leica Microsystems must have a legal basis to process your Personal Data.
+The legal basis that applies in an instance will depend on for which of the specific purposes described above Leica Microsystems is processing your Personal Data:

 You may be provided with online advertisements of Leica Microsystems products and services on third-party websites and mobile services that are tailored to you, for example, on the basis of information that you provide to Leica Microsystems or a third-party website you are visiting, or of your browsing activity, purchases, or interests.
 These types of tailored online advertisements may come through several sources, such as the following: